 in case of a participation, a participation interest in one or more confirmed supplier receivables issued by the finance agent or lead lender holding confirmed supplier receivables; or

-a certificate, note or other interest manifestation, documented in a way that is verifiable by regulators, representing a legally enforceable interest in a right to payment from a trust, other special purpose entity or pool holding confirmed supplier receivables.
+a certificate, note or other interest manifestation, documented in a way that is verifiable, representing a legally enforceable interest in a right to payment either directly to the investor or from a trust, other special purpose entity or pool holding confirmed supplier receivables.

-“Obligor” is the party that purchases the goods or services that generates the original supplier receivable (and payable for the Obligor).
-The obligor must be a single entity, which has an NAIC designation of “1” or “2” or a Credit Rating Provider equivalent.
-The obligor must confirm the supplier receivable described in paragraph 11 as described in the confirmation process in paragraphs 12-14.
+“Obligor” is the party that purchases the goods or services that generates the original supplier receivable which is the payable for that Obligor).
+The obligor must have an NAIC designation of “1” or “2” or a Credit Rating Provider equivalent.
+The obligor must confirm the supplier receivable described in paragraph 11 as described in the confirmation process in paragraphs 12-13.

 “Supplier” is the party that sells the goods or services to the obligor.
 The supplier sells the confirmed supplier receivable in accordance with the terms of the working capital finance program designated by the NAIC Securities Valuation Office at a price agreed to by the finance agent and/or investor.